-Case management system policy seeks to balance the public safety benefits of this technology with individual privacy.
-Case management systems must be used in a manner consistent with the requirements and protection of the Constitution of the United States, the New York State Constitution, and applicable statutory authorities.
+NYPD electronic record management system policy seeks to balance the public safety benefits of this technology with individual privacy.
+Electronic record management systems must be used in a manner consistent with the requirements and protection of the Constitution of the United States, the New York State Constitution, and applicable statutory authorities.

-All information contained in NYPD case management systems are subject to privacy, confidentiality, and dissemination restrictions according to NYPD policy and applicable federal, state, and local laws and rules.
-All members of the NYPD must only access case management systems to which authorization has been granted and under circumstances required in the execution of lawful duty relating to official business of the NYPD.
-NYPD case management systems may only be used by NYPD personnel for legitimate law enforcement purposes.
+All information contained in electronic record systems accessibly by NYPD personnel are subject to privacy, confidentiality, and dissemination restrictions according to NYPD policy and applicable federal, state, and local laws and rules.
+All members of the NYPD must only access electronic record management systems to which authorization has been granted and under circumstances required in the execution of lawful duty relating to official business of the NYPD.